 Patient perspectives

-The result is our new 'Patient perspectives' report, the findings of which we believe provide useful information to the whole of the private sector, as well as to patients.
+The result is our new 'Patient priorities' report, the findings of which we believe provide useful information to the whole of the private sector, as well as to patients.

 We wanted to ensure we engaged with a representative sample of the UK’s private healthcare patients; specifically for inpatient and day surgery procedures, as supplied by private hospitals, and NHS facilities, offering private care and published on PHIN’s website.